CPBridge/pycrumbs/README.md

 - A list of all packages currently, with their versions.

 You can very easily add a job record to a function using the `tracked` decorator in the `pycrumbs` module.
-It is generally assumed that a tracked function will create some file output within a given output directory, and that the job record file (a JSON file) should be placed in the same directory. `tracked` gives you various options on how to specify where the output location is, including intercepting runtime parameters of the decorated function.
+It is assumed that a tracked function will create output files within a given output directory, and that the job record file (a JSON file) should be placed in the same directory. `tracked` gives you various options on how to specify where the output location is, including intercepting runtime parameters of the decorated function:

 Specify a literal output location (always the same).